ViralTexts/gtr-clusters/clusters/18731010-sn83032041-BeCarefulWhatYouSay.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+another&#x27;s faults, PrityiSbn&#x27;t forget
+yonr own ; Bemember, those with homes of
+glass Should rieverthroV a stone.
+If we
+have nothing, else to do &#x27;% But talk of
+thoBe who sin, &#x27;Tib better we commence
-e, And from that point begin.
+at home, And from that point begin.
 We
 have no right to judge a man Until he&#x27;s
 fairly tried ; Should we not like his
 company We know the world is wide.
 Some